tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ### Instructor Notes

+* As a second reminder, slack out the [Anaconda Installation Guide](../../02-Python/Supplemental/AnacondaInstallGuide.md) and ask students to complete the install and verify it with a TA before the end of the next class.
+This should help catch installation issues with Python outside of the class time.

 * Today's lesson may make students feel uneasy as they continue to use the command line to interact with both files on their local file system as well as files that are actively tracked via an online repository.
 Calm students' nerves by telling them that git is merely a command line tool––a program that exists on the local file system that executes from the command line, or terminal.

 * Make sure that by the end of class students have the tools to create well-presented markdown README files to host in their git repositories.
 They'll need these to showcase their git repositories (and the coding assets within them) to potential future employers.